ODBC from C tutorial (part 1) — getting started

 You can use the returned DSN name (the dsn variable in the above example) when calling SQLDriverConnect to connect to that DSN.

-Once you have a connection handle you can connect to your ODBC driver or data source using SQLDriverConnect (ODBC 2 applications use SQLConnect but this is much less flexible).
-Connecting to your ODBC driver is perhaps one of the largest subjects in ODBC as SQLDriverConnect can be called in many different ways; this introductory tutorial will cover the simplest case of connecting to a named data source you have already created and further tutorials will expand on this.
+Once you have a connection handle, you can connect to your ODBC driver or data source using SQLDriverConnect (ODBC 2 applications use SQLConnect but this is much less flexible.)
+Connecting to your ODBC driver is perhaps one of the largest subjects in ODBC as SQLDriverConnect can be called in many different ways; this introductory tutorial covers the simplest case of connecting to a named data source that you have already created.

 SQLDriverConnect